Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 There are a few subsets of people I recommend against getting a serger without some serious introspection first.

-1. If you aren’t wanting to take the time to learn to set up and use a serger, skip on this machine.
+1. If you don’t want to learn to set up and use a serger, skip on this machine.

 A lot of beginners report frustrations learning to thread a serger and switch between stitches.
-Many times when you switch between stitch types, you have to add or remove a needle and rethread your machine.
+When you switch between stitch types, you have to add or remove a needle and rethread your machine.